Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 **Be sure to look at the sizes of the samples before interpreting the chart.** The sizes are displayed in square brackets at the end of the sample name.

-Samples are switched globally: choosing a sample in one place will lead to a change in all charts.
+Samples are globally switched; selecting a sample in one chart will change all charts accordingly.
 That is, you will always see a comparison of the same samples on every chart.
 It is convenient to choose groups of people and go through the post from top to bottom, looking at how they differ across criteria.

 I tried to name the samples clearly, but just in case, keep a copy of the original survey in front of you.